rahulc27/iris-dataset/README.md

 iris dataset

-apply some machine learning algirith to classify the type of flower
+applying some machine learning algirith to classify the type of flower